-What does For No One mean?
+What do you think For No One means?

 Beatles: For No One Meaning